pchiorean/Indentz/docs/README.md

 ![](img/script-quickexport-legend.svg)

 **Source folder:**
-- By default all open documents will be exported.
-If nothing is open, you can select a folder as the source.
+- By default, all open documents will be exported.
+If nothing is open, this option allows you to select a folder as the source.

 **Preset options:**
 - After selecting an Adobe PDF Preset you can override some of its options with just a few clicks: crop marks, page information, to include or not the slug area, to export as pages or as spreads, resolution, bleed etc.